The Makings of a Hospitable Hotel Website

 Provide translation

-One way to do this is to head over to the Google Translate page and “Add your website now”.
+Finally, make sure your website is translatable.
+People visiting from foreign destinations will appreciate this a great deal.
+One way to do this is to head over to the Google Translate page and “Add your website now.”
 Google will walk you through the rest of the steps.

 Your brand

 Think about who you are and what your hotel is all about.
-When your website clearly reflects who are, you’re heading in the right direction.
+When your website reflects who you are, you’re heading in the right direction.
+When you strategically communicate your brand identity to your audience through your website, you’ll convert your visitors into guests.

 © 2024 Social Hospitality, LLC.
 All rights reserved.